w41ter/sekas/docs/design.md

 - Elasticity

-    sekas supports automatic data migration and balancing, which allows you easily to scale up or down based on you application needs.
+    sekas supports automatic data moving and balancing, which allows you easily to scale up or down based on you application needs.

 - Fault tolerance